Washington Sea Grant Coastal Resilience Fellowship

 Host/Mentor Expectations

-- Onboarding – WSG will support general onboarding of the fellows, including an overview of Washington Sea Grant, logistical items regarding their award, and orientation to general systems and practices to support their fellowship.
-The hosts/mentors will provide onboarding regarding their organization, as well as on the ground support for coastal resilience projects.
-Note: Depending on the project and past experience, expect several months of onboarding until the fellow can move from knowledge gathering to contribution for a given project.
+• Onboarding – WSG will support general onboarding of the fellows, including an overview of Washington Sea Grant, logistical items regarding their award, and orientation to general systems and practices to support their fellowship.
+The host/mentors will provide onboarding regarding their organization, as well as on the ground support for coastal resilience projects.
+Note: Depending on the project and experience, expect several months of onboarding until the fellow can move from knowledge gathering to contribution for a given project.

-- Professional Development Support – Hosts/mentors are encouraged to identify professional development opportunities for fellows and co-create a professional learning plan with their fellow.
+• Professional Development Support – Hosts/mentors are encouraged to identify professional development opportunities for fellows and co-create a professional learning plan with their fellow.
 The WSG Resilience Fellowship Specialist will support solidifying this plan.
-The fellow will have $5,000 in professional development funds to support professional learning opportunities.
+The fellow will have professional development funds to support professional development opportunities.

 Click Here to Access the 2025 Host Application